dicksontan-alt/cpp-notes/endl vs \n.md

 > The only difference is that [`std::endl`](http://en.cppreference.com/w/cpp/io/manip/endl) flushes the output buffer, and `'\n'` doesn't.
 If you don't want the buffer flushed frequently, use `'\n'`.
 If you do (for example, if you want to get all the output, and the program is unstable), use `std::endl`.

-In conclusion, using which one is just based on your needs and also your preferences.
+In conclusion, using which one is based on your needs and also your preferences.

 ## References